Sienno, Masovian Voivodeship

-The village has a population of 1,000.

 History

-The History of Sienno dates back to at least the 14th century, in 1375AD was built the first wooden church, at that time it belonged to the parish in Chotcza.
+The history of Sienno dates back to at least the 14th century, in 1375 was built the first wooden church, at that time it belonged to the parish in Chotcza.
+Sienno received town rights in approx. 1430.
 Between 1431 and 1442 Dobisław z Oleśnicy, the lord of Sienno, was built of a church of brick in the Gothic style and it was consecrated by Cardinal Zbigniew Oleśnicki.

 In the 16th century the church was replaced by Sebastian Sienieński as a calvinist church.
 Catholics reconsecrated the building at the beginning of the 18th century.
 It was partially destroyed by fire in 1879 and again during World War I. Rebuilt in the interwar period, it is today an example of Gothic architecture.
-Five Gothic paintings on Panel with from 1460AD are located in Medieval Art Gallery in the National Museum in Warsaw.
+Five Gothic paintings on Panel with from 1460 are located in Medieval Art Gallery in the National Museum in Warsaw.